sumanmitra00/SumanPortfolio/README.md

 # 🚀 Suman Mitra —  Portfolio

 A modern, fully responsive, and production-ready personal portfolio website built with **React + Vite**.
-Designed with smooth animations, clean UI, SEO optimization, and an elegant user experience to showcase your skills, projects, achievements, and resume.
+Designed with smooth animations, clean UI, SEO optimization, and an elegant user experience to showcase skills, Projects, Education, Achievements, Certifications and Resume.

 ---